splunk/docker-splunk/docs/SHUTDOWN_LIFECYCLE.md

 the stopping-state transition.
 Kubernetes qualification must additionally measure Service and EndpointSlice withdrawal, actual stop duration, grace expiration, force deletion, and node-loss recovery.

+On the current fixed Splunk runtime, a direct TERM qualification of an established non-captain completed the local stop in 42 seconds, exited with status zero, restarted the container exactly once without changing the Pod UID, and restored the three-member SHC and all three client endpoints.
+This is a bounded observation, not a guarantee that every workload will stop in 42 seconds; the configured deadline remains the acceptance boundary.